Course Catalog

 1 Year, 1 Credit

 High school forensics is an introductory forensic science course that focuses on practices and analysis of physical evidence found at crime scenes.
 The fundamental objective is to teach the basic processes and principles of scientific thinking and apply them to problem solving.
 This course is designed to explain the sciences used in the various forensic science techniques.
 Topics covered in this course include evidence collection, study and analysis of hair, fibers, fingerprints, pollen, blood spatter, ballistics, and other forms of evidence found at a crime scene.
+Forensics is a hands-on, group project based course in which students will present their work to their peers.
+This course is designed for students who are of junior or senior status that held a final average in their Living Environment course of 80% or better and also has taken or currently enrolled in Geometry.

 Human Anatomy